krkn/sote/README.md

     sote add name path

 Add the path to the store with the given name.
+If no path is given, use current path.

 ### Show